mr-m-apps/telegram-webapp-kit/README.md

 ---

-## TypeScript
+TypeScript

-All interfaces are exported.
-The most useful ones:
+All interfaces are exported:

 ```tsx
 import type {